Former Thai Navy SEAL Dies While Leaving Cave Where Soccer Team Are Trapped

 “The greatest enemy to a diver is panic.
 Students who are accustomed to the normal mishaps of swimming, like accidentally getting water in the mouth or eyes, will usually have no trouble, but for people with little swimming experience, such a minor event can lead to irrational panic.”

-People on social media are expressing their condolences for Kunan, as many thank the man for his sacrifice.
+People on social media are expressing their condolences, while calling Kunan a true hero.